-An ultrasound scan uses sound waves to build up a picture of internal organs.
-It can show changes in different organs and helps doctors to know if a lump or abnormal area is cancer or not.
+An ultrasound scan uses sound waves to build up a picture of the internal organs.
+It can also be used to guide a a biopsy

-A small device called an ultrasound probe is used.
-The probe gives off sound waves that bounce off different parts of the body and make “echoes”.
-The echoes are converted into a picture by a computer.
+The person doing the scan uses a small device called an ultrasound probe.
+The probe produces sound waves.
+These bounce off different parts of the body and make echoes.
+A computer converts the echoes into a picture.

-For an external ultrasound the probe is moved over the skin.
-This type of ultrasound helps doctors look at organs and tissues that can be assessed through the skin.
-These organs include the liver, kidneys, muscles or joints.
+This type of ultrasound looks at organs and tissues that can be checked through the skin.
+These include the liver, kidneys, muscles and joints.

-Once you are lying comfortably on your back, a doctor or nurse spreads gel on the skin over the area to be scanned.
+Once you are lying comfortably on your back, the person doing the scan spreads gel on the skin, over the area being scanned.
 They pass the probe over the area.
-This test is painless and takes between 15 and 45 minutes.
+The scan is painless and takes between 15 and 45 minutes.

-For a transvaginal ultrasound the probe is inserted into the vagina to look at the ovaries and womb.
-You will be asked to lie on your back.
-A doctor or nurse will pass a small, lubricated probe gently into the vagina.
+Transvaginal ultrasound looks at the ovaries and womb.
+You lie on your back.
+The person doing the scan passes a small, lubricated probe gently into the vagina.

-For a transrectal ultrasound the probe is inserted into the back passage (rectum) to look at the prostate and rectum.
-You will be asked to lie on your left side with your knees bent up.
-A doctor or nurse will pass a small, lubricated probe gently into the rectum.
+Transrectal ultrasound looks at the back passage (rectum) and prostate.
+You lie on your left side with your knees bent up.
+The person doing the scan passes a small, lubricated probe gently into the rectum.

 Endoscopic ultrasound (EUS)

-For an endoscopic ultrasound, the probe is attached to a thin, flexible tube (endoscope).
-The probe is inserted into the body.
-It can be used to look at areas, such as the:
+For an endoscopic ultrasound (EUS), the probe is attached to a thin, flexible tube called an endoscope.
+A doctor or nurse inserts the tube into the body.

-An endoscopic ultrasound takes about between 15 and 45 minutes.
-It can be uncomfortable, but should not be painful.
+An endoscopic ultrasound takes between 15 and 45 minutes.
+It can be uncomfortable, but it is not usually painful.
 It may make you feel sick.

 After the scan is finished, you can usually go home.
 If you had a sedative, you should: